Perspt Specification Proposals

 Behavioral Changes:

-The Actuator SHALL emit a pure JSON artifact bundle containing one or more file operations instead of a single
+• The Actuator SHALL emit a pure JSON artifact bundle containing one or more file operations instead of a single File: or Diff: block.

 Execution Flow:

-If stable, show reviewable diffs, accept or reject the node, then commit the stable node to the ledger.
+8. If stable (V(x) ≤ ε), show reviewable diffs, accept or reject the node, then commit the stable node to the ledger with NodeOutcome::Completed.

 rankdir=LR;